 Another example is the Architecture Analysis and Design Language (AADL), which was standardized by the Society of Automotive Engineers (SAE) [FEILER12].
 AADL defines a language for describing both the software architecture and the execution platform architectures of performance-critical, embedded, real-time systems.
 An AADL model describes a system as a hierarchy of components with their interfaces and their interconnections.
-AADL components fall into two major categories: those that represent the physical hardware and those representing the application software.

 SysML is a general-purpose modelling language for systems engineering that supports the specification, analysis, design, verification and validation of a broad range of complex systems, including hardware, software, information, processes, personnel and facilities [SYSML].
-It uses a subset of UML 2.1 and provides additional extensions needed to fulfill the requirements for the modelling language specified by the SE DSIG (Systems Engineering Domain Special Interest Group) of the OMG.
+It uses a subset of UML 2.1 and provides additional extensions needed to fulfil the requirements for the modelling language specified by the SE DSIG (Systems Engineering Domain Special Interest Group) of the OMG.

-In CERBERO we are researching how to write model viewpoints in such a way that they become complementary: easy to understand and manipulate when used apart, but expressive and rich when combined.
+CERBERO introduces changes on writing model viewpoints in such a way that they become complementary: easy to understand and manipulate when used apart, but expressive and rich when combined.
 The way CERBERO approaches such challenges is to develop extra viewpoints (such as a mapping viewpoint) which is in itself a model on how two other viewpoints should be connected and combined.
 This way of modelling is largely used in the CERBERO tool framework DynAA, and will be explained in more details in Section 4.1.2.